-The AESPI is a useful indicator of economic activity in the architectural, engineering and related services industry (NAICS 5413).
-These indexes can also prove helpful as a supplementary tool for performance evaluation, cost monitoring contract assessment and benchmark comparisons.
-In addition, the indexes are used by the Canadian System of Macroeconomic Accounts to arrive at estimates of constant-dollar value-added.
-Constant-dollar value-added is needed to measure productivity changes in the industry.
+The AESPI series is a useful indicator of economic activity in the architectural, engineering and related services industry, and can also prove helpful as a supplementary tool for performance evaluation, cost monitoring, contract assessment and benchmark comparisons.
+In addition, the index is used by the Canadian System of Macroeconomic Accounts to arrive at estimates of real value-added Gross Domestic Product (GDP) for the industry and to measure changes in productivity.

-In order to follow the price of a constant-quality service over time, this survey adopts the model-pricing approach.
-The model is intended to capture realistic details or the price components (cost of direct labour, overhead, profit and other applicable direct costs) of a typical project.
-The model is intended to remain static over time, however, the AESPI methodology allows for the model to be updated in order to maintain its representativeness.
-The model is a representative contract that is selected by the survey respondent during the initialization phase of collections.
+In order to follow the price of a constant-quality service over time, this survey adopts the model-pricing approach: The 'model' is the basis of the Model Contract Pricing Method used in this survey and also used by many other national statistical institutions.
+This model is intended to capture realistic details of the price components (cost of direct labour utilised, overhead, profit and other applicable direct costs) of a typical project.
+While adjustments can be made from time to time, the model is intended to remain static in order to measure changes arising from the price components only.

-Collection period: Data collection occurs during an eight week period starting on the 15th (or next business day) of the second month of the quarter.
+Collection period: Data collection occurs over an eight-week long period beginning on the 15th (or the next business day) of the second month of each quarter.

 - Prices and price indexes